 Never one to plan a trip without a good meal or five, my dad chose the French standby Bistro 110 as a lunch destination during a quick weekend trip to Chicago.

 Along with the customary sliced baguettes and creamy butter (something I always indulged in during any restaurant visit, as our fridge was oddly dependent on the Country Crock for such a foodie household), the server left a bulb of roasted garlic at the table while we studied the menus.

 So it was a true revelation when Dad showed my sister and I how to scoop the golden elixir out of the papery husks and spread it on bread just like my longed-for butter.

-This wasn’t the sharp, nostril-singeing garlic that I sometimes found nestled in the antipasto platter or chopped into my linguini with clams, nor was it the metallic powdery garlic that my grandma sometimes shook onto our garlic bread before sliding it under the broiler.
+This wasn’t the sharp, nostril-singeing garlic that I found chopped into my linguini with clams, nor was it the metallic powdery garlic that my grandma shook onto our garlic bread before sliding it under the broiler.

 If I’d known what foie gras was at this point in my food career (ha, fat chance), I’d have realized I found its vegetarian equivalent, but my teenage tastebuds were years away from such metaphors.